tphilip1116/Coding-Challenge-F21/README.md

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

 ## Explanation:

 The Natural Language Toolkit for python is used in the Solution.
 The VADER sentiment Analyzer was used to score each line of the text file.
 The overall sentiment score of the file is the average score of all the lines in the file.
-The score is calculated from the compound result of the the sentinment analyzer.
+The score is calculated from the compound result of the sentiment analyzer.
 I used the average score of each line because I didn't want the length of the file to affect the sentiment score and the fixed range from -1 to 1 will be more consistent with larger groups files.

 Compound Results are float numbers that express the magnitude of the sentiment.